 Begin day nine with an optional game drive in Chobe Park - your last chance to spot a variety of big game species in the African bush!

-Today the awe-inspiring Victoria Falls, or 'the smoke that thunders' is our highlight.
-After lunch on the banks of the Zambezi River, we head to this spectacular natural wonder.
+Today you have the chance to visit the awe-inspiring Victoria Falls or 'the smoke that thunders'.
+After lunch on the banks of the Zambezi River, we head to Victoria Falls town and this spectacular natural wonder.
 The Zambezi plunges through the narrow gorge creating an impressive spray that, during the rainy season, reaches over 400 metres into the air and is visible for miles.
 Although not as thunderous during the dry season, Victoria Falls and the gorge below are clearly visible at this time, because there is less mist rising off the falls.